ErrTem/app-zen-totem/README.md

 - **Engaging Slider**: Experience a dynamic and interactive user interface.
 - **Standalone Components**: Benefit from reusable, modular, and maintainable code with custom standalone components, enhancing development efficiency.
 - **Custom Pipes**: Easily manipulate and format data, ensuring a delightful user experience.
+- **Modular Architecture**: Promotes scalability and maintainability, allowing for easy extension and updates as project evolves.
 - **Unit Tests**: Comprehensive unit tests to ensure the stability and reliability of the application's components and services.
+- **Adaptive Layout**: Enjoy a responsive design for speakers that offers a seamless experience across various devices, including mobile.
 ### Technology Stack:
 - **Angular 15**
 - **Angular CLI**